Poststroke Depression in Hemorrhagic Stroke

 Time Frame: 1 year

-Sleep Disturbance will be assessed using the Patient-Reported Outcomes Measurement Information System-Sleep Disturbance scale (PROMIS-Sleep Disturbance).
-PROMIS is a sleep disturbance scale used to assess pure domain of sleep disturbance.
-Short form is scored based on using a data collection tool that automatically calculates scores and will be using responses to each item for each participant.
-Scoring: Total raw score for a measure will be converted according to PROMIS Score Conversion table and it will translate the total raw score into a T-score for each participant.
-The T-score rescales the raw into a standardized score with a mean of 50 and a standard deviant of 10.
+(PROMIS-Sleep Disturbance).
+PROMIS is a sleep disturbance scale used to assess the pure domain of sleep disturbance.
+The short form is scored based on using a data collection tool that automatically calculates scores and will be using responses to each item for each participant.
+Scoring: The total raw score for a measure will be converted according to the PROMIS Score.
+The conversion table will translate the total raw score into a T-score for each participant.
+The T-score rescales the raw into a standardized score with a mean of 50 and a standard deviation of 10.
 Therefore, a person with a T-score of 40 is one standard deviation below the mean.
 A higher PROMIS T-score represents more of the concept being measured.

 1 year